keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

 12. Wait momentarily while recording data -- say, roughly 100 samples.
 Be careful not to touch your sensor or its load.

 13. Type "0 grams" into your serial monitor and *Send* this message to your Arduino and back (to record it conveniently in the same place) for the purpose of marking an upcoming change to the applied load.
-Example:
+Example...

     ```
     ⁞